mrismanaziz/Reforestation/README.md

-## Why was the picture sent to prison?
-It was framed.
+## It was raining cats and dogs the other day.
+I almost stepped in a poodle.